 At the University of Tuebingen we have the unique and rare possibility of measuring fetal brain and heart activity with fetal magnetencephalography (fMEG).
 Fetal Magnetoencephalography allows the recording of event-related responses (ER) to auditory and visual stimuli in fetuses.
 The latency of the ERs is an indicator for neurological development .
 This measurement method allows insights into fetal brain development and helps to add knowledge about fetal development.

 To investigate the role of relaxation on fetal activity, we will measure fetal development between 29 weeks of gestation and birth.
 Changes in heart activity and brain signals will be investigated under induced maternal relaxation.

 Pregnancy and psychiatric comorbidity – Prediction of maternal mental health.

-Especially from an obstetric point of view, mental health problems, together with obesity, are the two most common health problems encountered in pregnant women.
+From an obstetric point of view, mental health problems, together with obesity, are the two most common health problems encountered in pregnant women.

 They are stressors for the women and even for the fetus.
 Clearly, psychiatric hospitalizations, post-partum depression or psychoses, self-harm or suicides, child neglect, abuse, and even infanticide during or shortly after pregnancy all represent severe adverse outcomes of psychiatric comorbidity, where the health care system has a responsibility to minimize the burden of adversity by early identification and adequate treatment of pregnant women with mental disorders.
 As mentioned before, there are several biological (e.g., hormones, immune/inflammatory, genetic) and psychosocial (e.g., stress, support) risk factors, however, up to now, rarely have neuronal, physiological and psychosocial factors been combined and consequently tested about their prediction value regarding maternal mental health.
 Therefore, we are particularly interested in whether resting-state functional connectivity in concert with other factors may contribute to predicting maternal mental health status.